Losses due to credit impairment due to possible insolvencies of debtors

 In addition to the individualized losses due to impairment of credits due to debtor insolvencies referred to in article 13.1 of the LIS , owners of economic activities whose net performance is determined using the direct estimation method, in either of its two modalities, may deduct the impairment loss on the balance of debtors not affected by the individualized provision in accordance with the following requirements:

-That the economic activity has the tax consideration of a small company in the year in which the loss is deducted.
+That the taxpayer is considered a small company for tax purposes in the year in which the loss is deducted.

 That the loss due to impairment of credits due to possible insolvencies of debtors does not exceed the limit of 1 percent of those existing at the conclusion of the tax period.